ThinScale Recognized as a 2020 Global Enabling Technology Leader by Frost & Sullivan

 ThinScale has developed products and solutions that enable remote and work-at-home users to securely connect to a corporate environment and access apps and desktops from their personal devices.

-SANTA CLARA, California, Aug.
+SANTA CLARA, Calif., Aug.
 26, 2020 /PRNewswire/ -- Based on its recent analysis of the global contact center software market, Frost & Sullivan recognizes ThinScale with the 2020 Global Enabling Technology Leadership Award.

 The World Health Organization (WHO) classified COVID-19 as a global pandemic based on the ease and rate of infection, elevated mortality rates, and degree of spread across regions and countries.
 In response, enterprises around the world have been compelled to vacate large contact center sites and deploy an extensive work-at-home agent (WAHA) model.